 Make contributions in just a few easy steps through your online account.

 1. Log into your online account and go to the Accounts menu.

-2. Select Make an HSA Transaction from the I Want To menu
+2. Select Make an Contribute to HSA from the I Want To menu

 3. Create Transaction: In the From section select your bank that you would like the funds to come from. **Please Note** You will need to update your banking information in your profile prior to creating the transaction or the bank account will not be available.